2kpr/ComfyUI-UltraPixel/README.md

 <br/>

-As of 7/18, having constructed ComfyUI-UltraPixel using the original code from https://github.com/catcathh/UltraPixel, I'm now going to completely rewrite ComfyUI-UltraPixel such that it has much better integration with ComfyUI's native code vs basically ComfyUI-UltraPixel just being a 'modified wrapper' around the original UltraPixel code.
-This will use / bring with it the 'standard' ComfyUI prompt/clip handling and model loading, positive/negative weighted prompting, no longer having to download the 10GB text/clip model the original UltraPixel code was/has been <i>(ie the 'downloading shards' you all have seen and had to wait upon)</i>, among other features.
-While of course retaining the ability to work with 10GB/12GB/16GB GPUs, etc.
+ComfyUI-UltraPixel was constructed using the original code from https://github.com/catcathh/UltraPixel, I'm intend on eventually rewriting ComfyUI-UltraPixel with much better integration with ComfyUI's native code vs basically ComfyUI-UltraPixel just being a 'modified wrapper' around the original UltraPixel code as it is now.
+This might take some time as some rather important life events have just happened and I need to dedicate my time to them accordingly, I hope you all understand.

 <br/>